-- Larger polyps may cause headaches and snoring.
+- Larger nasal polyps may cause headaches and snoring.

 Your GP might suspect that you have nasal polyps from your symptoms.
-A GP can examine the lower part of the nostrils, so might be able to see a large polyp.
-It is usual for you to be referred to an ear nose and throat (ENT) surgeon the first time you have symptoms of nasal polyps.
+A GP can examine the lower part of the nostrils, so might be able to see a large nasal polyp.
+You may be referred to an ear, nose and throat (ENT) surgeon if there is a suspicion of nasal polyps.

 An ENT surgeon can usually diagnose nasal polyps based on your symptoms and on examination of your nose (and perhaps your sinuses).